kerbyfc/jacket.js/README.md

 3. Calling a specific callback on each wrapped function call
 4. ...
 (I have no time, I'll continue later)
 5.
+Lets write an error handler for illustrative purposes.
 ```javascript
 J.handler = function(err, msg, trace, stack) {